olaoluwa-hub/portfolio/README.md

 ## ABOUT ME
 Hi!
-I'm Ola.
-I'm a data analyst.
+I'm Hammed Olaoluwa, a data analyst.
 I help organizations make informed decisions by transforming their data into meaningful and actionable insights.
 With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.